Below is a list of Frequently Asked Questions:

 Will I get reimbursed if I have to pay my tuition and fees upfront while I am waiting for my benefits to begin?

-Yes, students who have to pay for tuition and fees up front while they are waiting for their benefits to begin will get reimbursed once their benefits begin.
-Only applicable to students using Chapter 33 or Chapter 31 VA benefits, and, in some cases, military tuition assistance.
+Yes, students who are required to pay tuition and fees upfront while awaiting the start of their benefits will be reimbursed once those benefits are active.
+This applies only to students using Chapter 33 or Chapter 31 VA benefits, and in some cases, military tuition assistance.

 What is considered full-time status for benefits?

-Typically, 12 credit hours over a 16-week semester is considered full-time.
-Learn more about the VA's policy on full-time status and the rate-of-pursuit here.
+Typically, enrolling in 12 credit hours during a 16-week semester is considered full-time.
+To learn more about the VA’s policies on full-time status and rate of pursuit, please visit their official guidelines. here.

 Why haven't I been paid yet?